tinymce/tinymce-docs/plugins/imagetools.md

 keywords: imagetools rotate rotateleft rotateright flip flipv fliph editimage imageoptions
 ---

-`imagetools` adds a contextual image editing toolbar to the images in the editor.
-If toolbar is not appearing on image click, you might need to enable `imagetools_cors_hosts` or `imagetools_proxy`.
+Image Tools (`imagetools`) plugin adds a contextual editing toolbar to the images in the editor.
+If toolbar is not appearing on image click, it might be that you need to enable `imagetools_cors_hosts` or `imagetools_proxy` (see below).

-*Warning:* This feature requires at least Internet Explorer 10, as it uses `HTML5 File API`.
+*Warning:* This feature requires at least Internet Explorer 10, since it makes use of `HTML5 File API`.

 **Type:** `String`